What the UCP does not tell you about documentary credits

 Questions arise.
 Even if one happens to chance across these terms, who would know where to look for more information on the subject?
 Where does one look for their definitions?
 Are these references easily accessible to you and me?
 Related questions: What purpose do they serve; is it really necessary to continue with these definitions or differences?

 Let us take up another example.

 Article 6(b) of UCP 600 says, “A credit must state whether it is available by sight payment, deferred payment, acceptance or negotiation.”
 The definitions of these types of credits, and the features that distinguish them, are not available in article 2 or in the ISBP.
 Cry as you might, no clarification is available anywhere in the usual places.
 But do not lose heart.
 “Seek and thy shall find”, as the saying goes.
 The differences are available – explained very lucidly in the ‘Analysis’ to Case 15, Case Studies on Documentary Credits under UCP 400, ICC Publication no. 459.
 How the manner of drawing of drafts plays a role in defining these types of credits also figures in the ‘Analysis’, and is quite illuminating.
-I wonder why the UCP or the ISBP didn’t care to define the terms under sub-article 6(b).
-Do the definitions in Publication no. 459, published decades ago, still hold?
+I wonder why the UCP or the ISBP didn’t care to define the terms under sub-article 6(b) in any recent publication.
+Which makes me wonder if the definitions in Publication no. 459, published decades ago, still hold?
 I wish I knew the answer to that.

 Let’s look for some more gems in this Aladdin’s cave.